3 Basic Shibori Techniques: Kumo, Arashi, Itajime

 For the fabric below, I did the same long accordion fold then clamped the individual squares with a rectangular shape.
 This allowed more of the fabric to be exposed to the indigo dye, thus more of the fabric became a deep blue, leaving only the rectangle pattern in white.

-I hope you have enjoyed learning a bit more about these 3 basic Shibori techniques!
-I would love to hear from you, especially if you are trying this project out at home or have any tips to share.
+I hope you have enjoyed learning a bit more about these 3 simple Shibori techniques!
+I would love to hear from you, especially if you try this project out at home or have any tips to share with other readers.

 Photography: Photos #3, #5, and #11 by Amelia Tabullo photography /@mozat81 Instagram, all others by me.